-Pants: Girls' dress slacks must reach to the shoe but should not drag on the ground.
-The slacks must have belt loops and a solid, dark belt at least 3/4" wide must be used.
+Pants: Girls' pants must reach to the shoe but should not drag on the ground.
+The pants must have belt loops and a solid, dark belt at least 3/4" wide must be used.
 No jeans (including khaki-colored denim) or pants with external sewn pockets, rivets, or other jean-like characteristics are permitted.
 No Dickies, cargo pants, oversized pants, super-baggy pants, dungarees, extra pockets, extra zippers, or extra seams will be permitted.
-Slacks should be worn at the waist and no undergarments may be visible, including at sports practices and games.
+Slacks should be worn at the waist.

-Shorts: Shorts must be worn with a dark, solid belt at least 3/4" wide.
+Shorts: Shorts should go to just above the knee but not below, and should not be excessively tight or loose fitting.
+Shorts should be worn at the waist.
+Shorts must be worn with a dark, solid belt at least 3/4" wide.
 Shorts should go to just above the knee but not below, and should not be excessively tight or loose fitting.
-Shorts should be worn at the waist (and no boxers or undergarments may be visible - including at sports practices and games).
 No jean shorts (including khaki-colored denim) or shorts with external sewn pockets, rivets, or other jean like characteristics are permitted.
-No Dickies, cargo shorts, oversized shorts, super-baggy shorts, extra pockets, extra zippers, or extra seams will be permitted.
+No Dickies, cargo shorts, oversized shorts, superbaggy shorts, extra pockets, extra zippers, or extra seams will be permitted.